 Gina Keel, Associate Professor of Political Science, has been awarded the SUNY Chancellor's Award for Excellence in Teaching.

 Brett Heindl, Associate Professor of Political Science, has published an article, “Muslim Immigration and Religious Human Rights,” in the February 2017 issue of International Politics.
 The article explores how legal and philosophical blindspots in international human rights protections created opportunities for nativist groups to target Muslim immigrants in Western Europe.
-The full-text of the article is available at: http://link.springer.com/article/10.1057/s41311-017-0016-1
+View the full-text of the article.

 Gina Keel (Political Science) presented “Sustainability Education: Values and Methods for Student Engagement” on a roundtable she developed and led at the Annual New York State Political Science Conference in Plattsburgh, April 10-11, 2015.
 The roundtable of SUNY professors discussed pedagogy and their use of case studies, simulations, games, creative media projects, civic and service learning projects to engage students in environmental policy and sustainability-related courses.
 Keel also chaired panels on Policy Evaluations & Innovations and Administrative Reform at the conference.